-That's because the Youth Literature the Foundation is built on the enormously successful Hong Kong Young Writers' which attracted thousands of entries from all over the region for more than a decade.
-Where students between the ages of 5 and 18 are invited to display their creative talents in five different categories: Fiction, Non-Fiction, Poetry, Cover Art and the new Play Writing category.
+That's because the Youth Literature Foundation is built on the enormously successful Hong Kong Young Writers Awards which has attracted thousands of entries from all over the region for more than a decade.
+This annual competition invites students between the ages of 5 and 18 to display their creative talents in five different categories: Fiction, Non-Fiction, Poetry, Cover Art and the new Play Writing category.
 We also run a special division for children with Different Learning Abilities.
 In addition, the winner of our Cover Art award adorns the front of a printed Anthology.

-The Anthology will be presented to the winners at an awards ceremony, held in March 2020.
-The Anthology will then be officially launched to the public at the Bookazine book store in Prince's Building.
-In addition, we also publish to all entries online as an e-book.
+The Anthology will be presented to the winners at an awards ceremony, held in March 2022.
+The Anthology will then be officially launched to the public at the Bookazine book store at Prince's Building.
+In addition, we also publish all entries online as an e-book.

 Be part of a winning project.
-To partner with us and support young people to excel at writing contact the HKYWA team at hkywa2020@ppp.com.hk
+To partner with us and support young people to excel at writing, contact the HKYWA team at hkywa@ppp.com.hk